azsk/DevOpsKit-docs/04-Continous-Assurance/Readme.md

 - Optional: Have an own instance of AzSK setup for your org.
 This would provide more capabilities to control the scanning behavior.
   (Refer [here](../07-Customizing-AzSK-for-your-Org/Readme.md) for more details)

-#### Types of central scanning mode:
+#### Different approaches to setup central scanning mode:
-##### 1. Target subscriptions getting scanned by single Automation Account
+##### 1. Scan your target subscriptions using one AutomationAccount (Default approach):

+An automation account will be installed in a host/ central subscription, which will scan all the target subscriptions.
+We dont recommend this approach if the number of subcriptions to scan are greater than 40.
-This is the default behaviour.
-Typically if the number of target subscriptions that you need to scan is <=40, you can go with this type.
-Ideally each of your subscription should get scanned atleast once in day.
+As the number of target subscriptions increases, the frequency of scan for each subscription reduces.
+Ideally each subscription should get scanned atleast once in a day.
+You can use the second approach to scale for multiple target subscriptions.
-If it is taking more than a day to complete one round of scan for all target subscriptions, then you should try to use other type of central scanning mode which is mentioned below.

 ###### Setup Continuous Assurance (CA) in central mode: